 This article was compiled from the article, “Why is the Bible Not in Chronological Order” by John Dunham at Biblica and the Preface of the Sola Scriptura Bible Project.

-Learn more about the Sola Scriptura Bible Project.
+Article drawn from the NIV Sola Scriptura Bible Project.